omnigres/omnigres/pg_yregress/README.md

 # Examples

-Tests are written in YAML files (for clarity) can be executed using `pg_yregress <file.yml>`.
+Tests are written in YAML files (for clarity) and can be executed using `pg_yregress <file.yml>`.

 This test simply tests for the success of the query: